 A professional translator’s job is not as easy as it may look.
 Bilingual dictionaries, glossaries, the internet at one’s fingertips, an innate curiosity and love of learning, as well as mastery of both the source and target languages are not enough to become a self-styled professional.

 Depending on their chosen speciality areas, an aspiring translator needs several hundred hours of practice, subsequent certification (in some cases), and then quite a bit of experience before they feel ready to tackle certain topics.

 A person who speaks two languages, even at native level

 This is certainly a prerequisite; however, this alone is not enough.

-They may be on their way of becoming a translator (though they may choose a different path), but they cannot be called professional translators.
+They may be on their way to becoming a translator (though they may choose a different path), but they cannot be called professional translators.
 Not at this stage anyway.

 Teaching and translating require different sets of skills.
-Sure, a translator can also assume the role of teacher (I have done that), but that does not mean that any teacher of languages can translate.
-The opposite is also true: not any translator can be a teacher.
+Sure, a translator can also be a teacher (I have done that), but that does not mean that all teachers of languages can translate.
+The opposite is also true: not all translators can be teachers.

 Being a professional is much more than just having a full-time translation job.
 Career progress is an important aspect of being a professional – one of the most important, in truth.
 Your work ethic is critical to this: unless you can behave like a professional, you will not be treated like one.